Canada Tipping Laws (2026): Federal & Provincial Rules for Employers

 Unlike the United States, Canada does not have a federal 'tip credit' system that allows employers to pay tipped workers a lower base wage.
 Instead, most provinces and territories mandate that tipped workers receive the general minimum wage.

-Provincial & Territorial Minimum Wages for Tipped Employees (2026)
+Provincial and Territorial Minimum Wages for Tipped Employees (2026)

 Each province and territory sets its own minimum wage.
 In most cases, tipped employees receive the same minimum wage as non-tipped employees.
 However, Quebec is an exception.
 Below outlines the current minimum wage amounts for each province and territory in Canada.